tonyhffong/Lint.jl/docs/getting-started.md

 # Getting Started

-You have [installed Lint.jl](../#installation) and now you want to use it to find potential problems in your code.
-There are 3 function you can use to lint your code.
+You have installed Lint.jl and now you want to use it to find potential problems in your code.
+There are 3 functions you can use to lint your code.

 * [lintpkg](#lintpkg) for linting an entire package
 * [lintfile](#lintfile) for linting a file